programminghistorian/ph-submissions/en/drafts/originals/scraping-the-uk-web-archive-with-boilerpipe.md

 Our result was around 8 minutes.
 Not too bad.
 That's one URL request to the webarchive each few seconds, which is polite enough.
 If you calculate the same for 20,000 URLs the result is approximately 20 hours!
 If yo are paid as a data scientist you might get £300/day, so at 8 hours labor per day, it would cost £750.
 When you measure the compute time as if it were human labor, you can start to see why carefully curated and prepared data has such a high value.
 And why efficient data management skills are so valuable for businesses and research.

 <div class="alert alert-warning">
 Be aware that scraping 361 web pages of this kind can produce approximately 599.26g of CO2.
 That's the same weight as 1.2 pints of milk.
 20,000 URLs would be roughly 33.2kg, and so our digital impact begins to add up.

-</p></p>Hopefully you are able to see why it is important to consider minimal computing and sustainable and efficient approaches when designing and crafting your digital research project methods.
+Hopefully you are able to see why it is important to consider minimal computing and sustainable and efficient approaches when designing and crafting your digital research project methods.

 You can estimate a website carbon footprint using <a href= "https://www.websitecarbon.com/"> Website Carbon</a> calculator.
 </div>